Reminderville, Ohio

 Reminderville is a city in northeastern Summit County, Ohio, United States.
 The population was 5,412 at the 2020 census.
 It is part of the Akron metropolitan area.

 History

 The village of Reminderville was incorporated in 1955.
 Clement L. Reminder, an early mayor, gave the village his name.
 The village became a city in 2021 after its population exceeded 5,000 in the 2020 Census.

 Reminderville has been noted for its unusual place name.
+According to Three Communities, One Heritage by Keith A. Peppers and Thomas Kubat of Pursue Posterity, the area's name (before incorporation) began as a nickname.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.21 sqmi, of which 2.18 sqmi is land and 0.03 sqmi is water.

-It is bound on the North by Solon; on the west by Twinsburg, on the east by Aurora, and on the South by Twinsburg & Twinsburg Township; within a few minutes of shopping and freeway access.
+It is bound on the north by Solon; on the west by Twinsburg, on the east by Aurora, and on the south by Twinsburg & Twinsburg Township; within a few minutes of shopping and freeway access.
 It is primarily a residential community with its own police and fire departments.
 83% of Reminderville is a part of the Twinsburg City School District and the balance is part of Aurora City School District.